FreezingSnail/ATMFXdemo/README.md

 Small demo showcasing ATMLib2 alongside ArduboyFX
-The ATMlib must store music in PROGMEM, it is not currently compatible with storing sound data on the FX chip
+The ATMlib must store music in PROGMEM, it is not currently compatible with storing sound data on the FX chip Includes github action to build and publish realease on tag push

 ## Installed libraries:
 ```